H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 >   reciprocity, local wealth retention, and anti-extractive circuits as stability
 >   conditions for Appalachian spaces.
 > - **P12 – Intelligence with a ZIP code** and **P16 – Power accountable to place** by
->   defining Ms. Jarvis and MountainShares as territorially situated instruments
+>   defining Ms. Allis and MountainShares as territorially situated instruments
 >   accountable to specific communities, not abstract global users.
 >
 > As such, this chapter belongs to the **Theoretical Foundation** tier: it defines
 > Quantarithmia as the economic geographic theory that provides the justice criteria,
-> geometric distinctions, and reciprocity thresholds that the Ms. Jarvis and
+> geometric distinctions, and reciprocity thresholds that the Ms. Allis and
 > MountainShares computational instruments are built to calculate, monitor, and
 > experimentally test in Appalachia.

+> **Note on container naming (code layer):** Container names in the production stack
+> retain the `jarvis-` prefix (e.g., `jarvis-main-brain`, `jarvis-aaacpe-scraper`,
+> `jarvis-mountainshares-coordinator`).
+The public-facing name of the system is
+> **Ms. Allis**.
+These are the same system.
+References to `jarvis-` containers in
+> technical documentation refer to Ms. Allis's infrastructure.

 <div align="center">
   <img width="85%" alt="unnamed(1)" src="https://github.com/user-attachments/assets/5ec2fcd8-2e93-425a-bf02-d920fc80cc9e" />